smlight-dev/slzb-06-manual/docs/README.md

     type: secondary
 features:
   - title: Universal
-    details: Works in both modes - Zigbee to Ethernet and Zigbee to USB adapter.
-Zigbee to WiFi is possible by SLZB-06, currently under development in firmware.
+    details: Works in THREE modes - Zigbee to Ethernet, Zigbee to WiFi (since fw version 0.9.9) and Zigbee to USB adapter.
   - title: PoE support
     details: Get rid of power cables and plugs!
 Power your device with PoE.
   - title: Ukrainian quality!